-- 1. PVDD2 rises above the input UVLO voltage. - 2.
-PVDD1 rises with output 1 disabled until PVDD1 rises above the level to support output 1 regulation.
-With these two conditions satisfied, there is no restriction on PVDD2 to be greater than or less than PVDD1.
+- 1. PVDD2 rises above the input UVLO voltage - 2.
+PVDD1 rises with Output 1 disabled until PVDD1 rises above level to support Output 1 regulation.
+With these two conditions satisfied, there is no restriction on PVDD2 to be greater than, or less than PVDD1.

-An R-C delay on $\overline{\text{EN1}}$ may be used to delay the start-up of output 1 for a long-enough period of time to ensure that PVDD1 can support the output 1 load.
+An R-C delay on $\overline{\text{EN1}}$ may be used to delay the startup of Output1 for a long enough period of time to ensure that PVDD1 can support Output 1 load.

-Cascading Supply Operation
+8.3.20 Cascading Supply Operation

-It is possible to source PVDD1 from output 2 as depicted in Figure 31 and Figure 32.
-This configuration may be preferred if the input voltage is high, relative to the voltage on output 1.
+It is possible to source PVDD1 from Output 2 as depicted in Figure 34 and Figure 35.
+This configuration may be preferred if the input voltage is high, relative to the voltage on Output 1.

-Figure 31.
-Schematic Showing Cascading PVDD1 From Output 2
+Figure 34.
+Schematic Showing Cascading PVDD1 from Output 2

-Figure 32.
-Waveforms Resulting From Cascading PVDD1 From Output 2
+Figure 35.
+Waveforms Resulting from Cascading PVDD1 from Output 2